Inflectra/rapise-documentation/docs/Guide/dynamics_nav.md

 ## Table

-Rapise has complete support for Dynamics NAV grids/tables.
-It recognizes Dynamics NAV grids as [DynamicsNAVTable](/Libraries/DynamicsNAVTable/) object.
-Rapise can record user clicks on cells and also provides API to get the number of rows, columns, get column name by index.
+Rapise offers complete support for Dynamics NAV grids/tables.
+It recognizes Dynamics NAV grids as [DynamicsNAVTable](/Libraries/DynamicsNAVTable/) objects.
+Rapise can record user clicks on cells and also provides an API to get the number of rows and columns, and to get column names by index.

-When you click on a cell in a table Rapise records column name and value in the cell.
+When you click on a cell in a table, Rapise records the column name and value in the cell.
 The generated click step looks like:

 **RVL**